octobercms/docs/3.x/extend/services/validation.md

 ];
 ```

-#### Specifying a Custom Message for a Given Attribute

-Sometimes you may wish to specify a custom error messages only for a specific field:
+Sometimes you may wish to specify a custom error messages only for a specific field.
+The following will specify a custom message for the `email` attribute when using the **required** rule.

 ```php
 $messages = [